gl-pv/react-inplace-editor/README.md

 }
 ```

-### With activator component clicking for input visibility
+### With clicking on activator component for input visibility
 ```jsx
 import React, { Component } from 'react' import InplaceEditor from 'react-inplace-editor'